damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 # **Climate**
-As mentioned before, not only were *social* issues were important during the third wave of globalization, but the more holistic view of development in general led to the rise of other important global isseus, such as climate, to rise to the fore as well.
+As mentioned before, not only were *social* issues were important during the third wave of globalization, but the arrival towards a more holistic view of development in general led to the increasing attention towards of other pressing global isseus, such as climate.

-proving that a general perspective shift occurred during the second half of the 20th century for the WB and the UN  in terms of public policy, priorities and development strategies.
+This further proves the deep generational shift of perspective that occurred during the second half of the 20th century for the World Bank and the United Nations in terms of public policy, priorities and development strategies.

-<iframe src="https://giphy.com/embed/l1J9IIz6tHJ4YnFFC" width="600" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></td><td>
+<iframe src="https://giphy.com/embed/l1J9IIz6tHJ4YnFFC" width="600" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-<iframe src="https://giphy.com/embed/ZRNw5cKiqj2vK" width="600" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></td>
+<iframe src="https://giphy.com/embed/ZRNw5cKiqj2vK" width="600" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+In 2000, the United Nations set out the following goals regarding climate change and ensuring [environmental sustainability](http://www.un.org/millenniumgoals/environ.shtml):
+- Integrate the principles of sustainable development into country policies and programmes and reverse the loss of environmental resources
+- Reduce biodiversity loss, achieving, by 2010, a significant reduction in the rate of loss
+- Halve, by 2015, the proportion of the population without sustainable access to safe drinking water and basic sanitation
+- Achieve, by 2020, a significant improvement in the lives of at least 100 million slum dwellers

+- ** Notice that these goals themselves do not all immediately appear to be directly related to the environment and climate change itself.
+This is one of the reasons why the Millenium Development Goals underwent a thorough revision to clarify each one their aims and categorize them more appropriately.

 However, discussion about climate is strictly related to industrialization policies, trade, natural ressources and big scale industry.
 So the rise of this new topic is the rise of the discussin about the consequences of policies related to development, wealth and trade that we had during the XXth century.